 What are we offering?

-Everyone will be connected with a maximum speed of 100Mbps (symmetrical – so you will get up to 100Mbps download and upload)
+Everyone will be connected with a target speed of 100Mbps (symmetrical – so you will get up to 100Mbps download and upload).
+Anyone on fibre will get higher speeds (typically 250-300Mbps or more download, 400Mbps+ upload) and the fibre network is capable of delivering 1000 MBps (1 Gigabit) in the future.

-Actual speeds will depend on the time of day and number of people connected but we will monitor load closely and increase the capacity of our network as the number of connected customers increases.
+Actual speeds will depend on the time of day and number of people connected but we monitor the loading closely and increase the capacity of our network as the number of connected customers increases.

 How do I get fibre?

-Once we have built the fibre optic core to a point close to your property, getting fibre will involve laying a small duct (7mm diameter – so about the thickness of a TV aerial cable) to your house.
+If our fibre optic network runs close to your property, getting fibre will involve laying a small duct (7mm diameter – so about the thickness of a TV aerial cable) to your house.
 This guide provide full details of what’s involved and we will be very happy to discuss the installation with you as well as providing advice and support.

 What will it cost?